ga-wdi-boston/js-generator-challenge/README.md

 Sometimes, we ask questions that promote thinking critically about code.

+## Tasks

+Developers should run these often!

+-   `grunt nag`: runs code quality analysis tools on your code and complains.
+-   `grunt test`: runs any automated tests; may depend on `grunt build`.
+-   `grunt`: runs both `nag` and then `test`
+-   `grunt make-standard`: reformats all your code in the standard style.

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.